 Most Space Age structures weren’t built to last.
 Despite the massive technological advances that they represent, there’s no preservation plan in place for sites like the Santa Susana Field Laboratory in Southern California, where some of NASA's first rocket tests were conducted.
-Sixty years after the first satellite entered Earth’s orbit and 48 years since Apollo 11 landed on the face of the moon, preservationists and space lovers are facing a tough question—how do they ensure that these sites will stick around to evoke a sense of wonder in future generations?
+Over sixty years after the first satellite entered Earth’s orbit and half a century since Apollo 11 landed on the face of the moon, preservationists and space lovers are facing a tough question—how do they ensure that these sites will stick around to evoke a sense of wonder in future generations?

 “These sites are difficult, in many respects, because they’re very technological,” says O’Leary.
 Once a moon mission site’s original use has been exhausted or retired, the technology can be difficult to re-purpose.
 Structures like Launch Complex 39 at NASA’s Kennedy Space Center in Cape Canaveral, Florida—which was originally built for the Apollo missions, and later put into use for the space shuttle program—are the exception, not the rule.
 Many structures don’t make it to the 50 year mark, the milestone which makes them eligible for recognition in the eyes of historic preservation law.